alangunning/doc-ai-analysis-starter/docs/content/workflows.md

 # Workflow Overview

 The template's GitHub Actions coordinate the document pipeline from raw uploads to analysis results.
-Documents live under `data/`, grouped by form type, and each source file keeps converted siblings and metadata records.
+Documents live under `data/`, grouped by form type.
+Each folder includes a `<doc-type>.prompt.yaml` file that defines the analysis instructions for GitHub's AI model, and each source file keeps converted siblings and metadata records.
 A typical layout looks like:

+> **Note:** Committing documents directly works for small examples.
+For larger datasets, move files to Git LFS or an external storage service such as Amazon S3 and update the workflows to pull from there.

 ```
 data/